Create and send beautiful email campaigns & newsletters

 Abandoned cart emails are messages that are automatically sent to your potential customers – to remind them about the products they were interested in purchasing but didn’t complete the checkout process.

 Abandonment rate is nothing but the percentage of shoppers who add items to a virtual cart but abandon it before the completion of the purchase.

 These emails will be triggered if the user abandons the cart or leaves the checkout flow before finishing it.

-Studies held by Sleek Note suggests that only 2.86% of e-commerce website visits convert into a purchase.
-In fact, every year, approximately $4.6 trillion worth of merchandise is getting abandoned.
+Studies held by Sleek Note suggest that only 2.86% of e-commerce website visits convert into a purchase.
+And, every year Ecommerce stores lose up to $18 million sales.